Colorado Historic Markers

 This memorial is the property of the State of Colorado.
 Ute Pass.
 Named from the Old Ute Trail

-war expeditions.
+expeditions.
 Improved highway built 1916-28.
-Erected by the State Historical Society of
+Erected by the State Historical Society of Colorado from

-Colorado from the Mrs. J. N. Hall Foundation and by the State Highway Department and the U.S.
+the Mrs. J. N. Hall Foundation and by the State Highway Department and the U.S. Forest Service.
+1929.